Best Places to Relax in Malaysia for Travelers

 Sipadan’s ecosystem is fragile, and the Malaysian government has restricted the dives to 120 per day.

 Bako National Park is the oldest national park established in 1957 in Kuching Division, Sarawak.

 This world of cliffs, mangrove forests, small bays, sandy beaches, and the insect-eating pitcher is home to more than 150 species of birds, rare wildlife, and the rare Probosci’s monkey and Bornean bearded pig.

-Covering just 27 km, you can choose from a variety of jungle trekking trails, scenic walks, exciting hikes, at the Bako National Park.
+Covering just 27 km, you can choose from various jungle trekking trails, scenic walks, and exciting hikes at the Bako National Park.

 Sarawak has one I the best nature retreat in Malaysia.